13 March 2020 | UK NEWS

 We can exclusively reveal that the Corbynite pro-Labour campaign group Momentum, along with many of its activists, committed significant breaches of electoral law during the General Election campaign period late last year.
 The offences relate to the mass printing and dissemination of election leaflets with an invalid imprint, which is illegal under the Political Parties, Elections and Referendums Act 2000 (PPERA).

-Following a campaign organising call held for Momentum activists on Thursday 5 December, the group e-mailed attendees directing them to a set of pro-Labour “resources” on the topic of the NHS (these being leaflets), along with a link to a guide on how to print these off themselves at home, or send them off to be printed elsewhere.
-This was apparently also among the topics of the call itself.
+Following an online campaign organising call held for Momentum activists on Thursday 5 December, footage from which has been seen by Wolves, the group e-mailed attendees directing them to a set of pro-Labour “resources” on the topic of the NHS (these being leaflets), along with a link to a guide on how to print these off themselves at home, or send them off to be printed elsewhere.
+This was also among the topics of the call itself.

 In this guide, the group further stated that, owing to its own election spending limits, it could not cover the costs of printing off these materials directly.
 Staff later went on to say that the practice was nonetheless legal, being covered under allowable “volunteer” expenses in terms of electoral law.
 This may well be correct, as far as we understand.